goaltools/goaltools.github.io/index.md

 ---
 layout: index
-title: A set of tools for high productivity web-development in Go language
+title: High productivity web-development in Go language
 ---
 ## Overview

 ### Controllers and Actions
+> Tool `goal generate handlers` generates standard HTTP handler functions out
+> of your controllers and actions.
+The result is a separate package that is compatible
+> with the `net/http` MUX.

 ```go
 // Application is a sample controller.
 type Application struct {